NL33/electron-git/README.md

 - hide navwindow with shortcut command+4.
 DONE
 - add navigator button to project window.
 DONE
 - click navigator button on project window to open Navigator.
 DONE.
+- hover action:
+    - After result comes back from selection, then:
+    - if hover off of nav window, then hide nav window
 - update main window code for updated electron--coordinating remote modules.
 START HERE:
     - just revised code at main window.js 620 on.
+DONE.
     - AND main.js 165 on.
     - just got it working to right click on folder and show menu options
     - next: